art049/odmantic/docs/usage_fastapi.md

 been gathered, we can apply the modifications to the model.

-The first step is to create a dictionnary containing only the fields to modify (the `exclude_unset` argument help us to gather only the field that have been set in the body):
+The first step is to create a dictionnary containing only the fields to modify (the `exclude_unset` argument helps us to gather only the fields that have been set from the request's body):

 ```python
 patch_dict = patch.dict(exclude_unset=True)